brucey0x/JL_weather_app/README.md

 -   [ ] Get Unsplash image URL to insert in the right element so that the other elements remain visible.

 -   [ ] Make search query also update the Unsplash API call.

+-   [ ] Move API key to separate file that's included in `.gitignore` and that I filter from the repo that I've already pushed.